rolandwalker/express/README.markdown

 Explanation
 -----------

-Alert.el provides alternatives to Emacs' built-in `message` function.
+Express.el provides alternatives to Emacs' built-in `message` function.

 This library is generally only useful when programming in Emacs Lisp.
 However, some end-users may find it useful to control messaging, especially for the case of quietening chatty libraries in their ~/.emacs files (see "message alternatives" section below).

-The principal `alert` function by default works differently from `message` in almost every respect.
+The principal `express` function by default works differently from `message` in almost every respect.

 The arguments to the familiar `message` function are a format string